jdlich/dotfiles/README.md

 Getting Started With Your Own dotfiles
 ======================================

-If you're just throwing everything into .bashrc and you don't know half of what's in there, something is going to give sooner or later.
+If you're just throwing everything into `~/.bashrc` and you don't know half of what's in there, something is going to give sooner or later.

 It's time you take your computer back.